View CE Requirements

 Continuing Education requirements as well as the requirements of any state that you are licensed in.
 You must contact the other state licensing agencies regarding their requirements.

-All dentists and dental hygienists must report their Continuing Education requirements through
+All dentists and dental hygienists are encouraged, but not required to report their Continuing Education requirements through

 My CE Tool